-Rather than risk failure they therefore refuse to engage in such activity, stepping back to the intellectual and academic world where they feel safer.
+Rather than risk failure, they, therefore, refuse to engage in such activity, stepping back into the intellectual and academic world where they feel safer.

-However, doing so means they can never achieve the confidence boost which success that they may actually achieve in doing such activities may bring them.
+However, doing so means they can never achieve the confidence boost that success that they may actually achieve in doing such activities may bring them.

 Rather, they assure themselves that the safe place which is their minds will allow them to work out how they can do the things they fear they will fail at and therefore ultimately succeed at rejoining society once they have worked this out.

 Type five people are observers who spend a lot of their time watching the world and contemplating what they see.